fengtan/ldap-explorer/README.md

   - button "test connection" / verifies credentials
   - ability to *edit* a connection's settings (not just add and delete)
   - creating a new connection should open focus on our view
+  - button should be styled as blue vscode button: try <vscode-button>Save</vscode-button>

 # ldap-browser README